ewebtechsuk/spear-removals/docs/booking-form-audit.md

 rs` is no longer used in the template.
 - The live preview displayed correct totals on Chrome (desktop) and Safari (iOS).
 Capture new evidence if additional adjustments are deployed.
+- ✅ **2024-06-15 cross-check:** Changing every select/radio field updated the total instantly.
+The inspector shows the `jet-form__calculated-field` listening to change events and re-running the formula; no custom JS overrides were needed.

 ## Post-submit actions (Phase 1.7)
 - Within JetFormBuilder actions, validate the **Insert appointment** mapping: Service ID → `%service_id%`, Date/Time fields → the